Edd-v2/raspberry-pi-server/scripts/README.md

-# What this scripts does:
+# Scripts Overview

+This directory contains utility scripts to install, configure, and manage your Raspberry Pi server environment.

+---

 ## install_docker.sh

-- Updates your Raspberry Pi system.

-- Installs all necessary packages.

--  Docker’s official GPG key and repository.

-- Installs Docker Engine and Docker Compose plugin.
+Installs Docker and Docker Compose on your Raspberry Pi.

-- Adds your user to the docker group (so you can run docker without sudo).
+Includes all required dependencies, sets up the repository, and adds your user to the docker group.

+---

+## install_nginx.sh

+Installs Nginx on the host machine (if needed).
+Useful for users who wish to use native Nginx instead of the Docker container version.

+---

 ## start.sh

-- It tries to run docker compose up -d.

-- If it fails, it retries up to 5 times, waiting 5 seconds between attempts.

-- If after 5 tries it still fails, it exits with an error message.

-- Clean colored output to easily spot success ✅ or failure ❌.
+Runs `docker compose up -d` to launch all services.
+Retries up to 5 times with delays in case of failure.
+Exits with an error if startup continues to fail.

+---

+## setup_check.sh

+Basic health check script template.
+Intended to test running services or validate setup (can be customized).

+---

+## setup_firewall.sh

+Configures UFW (Uncomplicated Firewall) with secure defaults.
+Allows only SSH (22), HTTP (80), and HTTPS (443) access.
+Denies all other incoming traffic and enables UFW.

+---

+## setup_nginx_conf.sh

+Copies Nginx config files to the correct location.
+Reloads the Nginx container to apply changes if it's running.

+---

+## search_text.sh

+Searches recursively for a given text string in all files starting from the current directory.
+Useful for quickly finding config references or environment variables in the project.